Last modified 19 October 2016

 In December the UN General Assembly passes a resolution to rejuvenate negotiations on the genocide tribunal.

 2003 - Talks between the UN and Cambodia on the genocide tribunal resume at the start of January.
 An agreement is reached on 17 March and signed by the UN on 6 June.
 The tribunal will be composed of both Cambodian and foreign prosecutors and judges, with a majority of Cambodians.
 It will be known as the Extraordinary Chambers in the Courts of Cambodia.

 At the end of the year, on 30 December, Khieu Samphan becomes the first of the former Khmer Rouge leaders to acknowledge that their regime committed genocide.
 "There's no more doubt left," he says.

 Meanwhile, the Cambodian Government unveils a multi-million dollar plan to turn Pol Pot's cremation site and its surrounds into an official "historical tourism" zone.
-Under the plan, dilapidated Khmer Rouge buildings at the site will be renovated and a new access road constructed from Angkor, about 120 km to the south.
+Under the plan, dilapidated Khmer Rouge buildings at the site will be renovated and a new access road constructed from Angkor, about 120 kilometres to the south.
 The project features a purpose-built memorial, museum and theatre complex to record the genocide of the Khmer Rouge regime.

 According to a report in the 3 September issue of 'The Sydney Morning Herald', former members of the Khmer Rouge, including Pol Pot's cook and housekeeper, are being recruited to act as tour guides, and new signs have been erected at 26 selected "historical" sites.